-Your mural for Fox Network’s ’Outcast’ is based off of a scene from Outcast’s comic series.
-In projects like these where you have to interpret off the work of another artist, how do you find room to inject your own flavour into it?
+Your mural for Fox Network’s Outcast is based off a scene from Outcast’s comic series.
+For projects where you have to interpret the work of another artist, how do you find room to inject your own flavour?

-A local consultancy approached me for this project as their client wanted artists in different countries to interpret the storyboard scenes of ‘Outcast’ onto wall murals.
-There wasn’t much room to improvise for this project as the storyboard was already provided by their illustration artist.
+A local consultancy approached me for this project, as its client wanted artists in different countries to interpret the storyboard scenes of Outcast on to wall murals.
+There wasn’t much room to improvise, as the storyboard was already provided by the client’s illustration artist.

 Which is your favourite collaboration with a commercial client and why?

-There are plenty of projects I enjoyed but the Mountain Dew project stands out.
-The concept was for me to create a hand-painted billboard of about 85 feet by 25 feet.
-I had to use the gondola to paint it and it gets tricky because I was just a few inches away from the billboard wall so I couldn’t see the bigger picture.
+There are plenty of projects I’ve enjoyed, but the Mountain Dew project stands out.
+The concept was for me to create a hand-painted billboard of about 85ft by 25ft.
+I had to use a gondola to paint it and it got tricky because I was just a few inches away from the billboard wall and so, I couldn’t see the bigger picture.

 I had to scale everything up from a smaller reference and measure everything down to the right point.
-At the end of the day, I’ll head down and it’s only then that I can check if my painting was accurate.
+At the end of the day, I headed down, and it was only then that I could check if my painting was accurate.
 And if not, what adjustments I needed to make the next day.
 All in all, it took seven days to finish the billboard.